Safiruss/Filip-Mandys-Website/_featured_categories/research.md

 </details>

 **The Search for an Affordable Clean Car: Pricing of UK Conventional and Clean Automobiles** <br>
-F. Mandys | under review in *Transportation: Part D*
+F. Mandys | revise and resubmit in *Transportation: Part D*
 <details style="margin-top: -15px; margin-bottom: 20px;"><summary><i>Short Abstract</i></summary>
 Discovering key automobile characteristics that influence UK market prices of conventional and alternative fuel vehicles, and constructing quality constant hedonic price indices.
 A large, novel, and extensive dataset of vehicle sales, prices, and characteristics is manually constructed.
 </details>